 The history of L&Q, dating back to our inception in 1963, including the story of East Thames Ltd who merged with L&Q in 2018.

-In October 1963, a south London rector persuaded a group of young professionals to create a housing association and L&Q was born.
+In October 1963, a group of young professionals came together to create a housing association and L&Q was born.
 The initial investment saw 32 people each buy shares worth £2.
-Combining a vicar's dream to end homelessness with the entrepreneurial flair of the city professionals has led us to where we are today.
+Combining a dream to end homelessness with the entrepreneurial flair of the city professionals has led us to where we are today.
 That £64 has become a £12 billion social business.

 Back then, the organisation was named Quadrant Housing Association to reflect the naval history of the borough of Greenwich, where it was based.

 A group of young professionals create Quadrant Housing Association and 2 Wrottesley Road in Woolwich becomes its first property.

 London Housing Trust is set up as housing becomes a focus in the public mind, partly as a result of the BBC TV play Cathy Come Home.